 Choose the most appropriate future forms to complete the dialogues below.
-Choose present continuous where possible
+Choose the present continuous where possible

 Present continuous (future arrangements)